jdpurcell/AudioSFV/README.md

 - Detects number of intro/outro silence samples (useful for gauging whether CD offset correction lost samples for drives that can't overread)

 ## Limitations
-- Only supported audio format is FLAC
+- Only supported audio formats are WAV and FLAC
 - Only reads/verifies but does not create .sfva files

 ## Screenshot